ChaseDDevelopment/kubernetes-public/README.md

      `sudo cat ~/.kube/config`

  13. You should now have a fully working kubernetes cluster, things to consider are downloading `metallb`, `rancher`, and `longhorn` to make your cluster a little more user friendly.
 These Guides can be found from [TechnoTim](https://techno-tim.github.io/)

+ 14. If you are going to install Rancher on this cluster, I noticed that the schedular and conroller manager said "unhealthy".
+They seem to work as normal, but a fix for this is as follows:
+     1. `sudo nano /etc/kubernetes/manifest/kube-scheduler.yaml` and clear the line (spec->containers->command) containing this phrase: `- --port=0`
+     2. `sudo nano /etc/kubernetes/manifest/kube-controller.yaml` and clear the line (spec->containers->command) containing this phrase: `- --port=0`
+     3. `sudo systemctl restart kubelet.service`

+     Do this on all *THREE* Control Planes, and it should resolve the issue.